swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-quantity-purchased-into-cell.PNG)

- On the left side data panel, open query 'Order" and drag measure 'Quantity Purchased' into the second to top cell on the right.
+ On the left side data panel, open query 'Order" and drag measure 'Order:Num' into the second to top cell on the right.
 Make sure 'Summarize' is selected, and set to 'Distinct Count'.
 Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-order-number-into-last-cell.PNG)